hashicorp/terraform-provider-azurerm/website/docs/r/autoscale_setting.html.markdown

 * `time_zone` - (Required) Specifies the time zone of the start and end times for the profile.

 * `start` - (Required) Specifies the start time for the profile.
+RFC3339 format.

 * `end` - (Required) Specifies the end time for the profile.
+RFC3339 format.

 `recurrence` supports the following:

 * `frequency` - (Required) Specifies how often the schedule profile should take effect.
-This value must `Week`, meaning each week will have the same set of profile.
+This value must be `Week`, meaning each week will have the same set profile.

 * `schedule` - (Required) Specifies the scheduling constraints for when the profile begins.